Trudeau’s Political Breath is Running Out

 برگه رأی انتخابات میاندورهای در مونترال که تاریخی شد.

-The next Canadian election is legally scheduled for October next year, but for a long time, economic and livelihood crises and consecutive political failures have pushed the Liberals back in the polls and destabilized Trudeau’s government.
+The next Canadian election is legally scheduled to be held in October next year, but for a long time, economic and livelihood crises and consecutive political failures have pushed the Liberals back in the polls, destabilizing Trudeau’s government.

-One of the most significant signs of this instability, which indeed marks the beginning of a new crisis period, is the termination of the New Democratic Party’s agreement with the Liberals in running the government.
+One of the most important signs of this instability, which actually marks the beginning of a new crisis period, is the termination of the New Democratic Party’s agreement with the Liberals in governing.

-One of the fundamental bases for the formation of the government by the Liberals, who do not hold a majority in parliament, was the cooperation of that party.
+One of the fundamental bases for the formation of the government by the Liberals, who do not hold a parliamentary majority, has been the cooperation of that party.

-The recent by-elections sparked numerous political challenges and discussions in Canada, and particularly, the Trudeau government’s policy towards Gaza was added to the electoral topics.
+The recent by-elections became a ground for numerous political challenges and discussions in Canada, and specifically, the government’s policy towards Gaza was added to the electoral issues.

-The official protest of dozens of important government officials against Trudeau and their demand for him to condemn the Israeli government fueled political tensions.
+The official protest of dozens of important government officials to Trudeau and their request for him to condemn the Israeli government fueled political tensions.

 Trudeau's Political Breath is Running Out